-The SWAECC phone number can be found in your telephone book, on this web site, and on your monthly billing statement.
+The fastest way is to use our SmartHub app.
+If you're unable to access the app, our number can be found on this web site and on your monthly billing statement.

 SWAECC uses the Outage Management System, a system that allows your outage to be automatically recorded so that crews can be dispatched more efficiently.